My personal top 25 favorite costume designersby ejs8882000 | created - 14 Feb 2013 | updated - 09 May 2013 | Public

 Costume_designer | The Last Emperor

-James Acheson was born in 1946 in Leicester, Leicestershire, England.
+James Acheson was born on March 13, 1946 in Leicester, Leicestershire, England.
 He is a costume designer and production designer, known for The Last Emperor (1987), Dangerous Liaisons (1988) and The Man in the Iron Mask (1998).

 Known for The Last Emperor, Dangerous Liaisons, Wuthering Heights, Restoration, and the Spider Man movies.
 Very gorgeous designs for 17th-18th century period pieces.